shepner/Github_notes/README.md

 git remote add origin git@github.com:myname/some_repo.git git push -u origin master
 ```
-after this `git push` is all you need
+after this `git push` is all you need (but the script does other useful stuff too)

 https://www.gitignore.io is a good (quick) way to generate the `.gitignore` file